 - Maple syrup (real, not that fake, cheap crap in the old lady bottle)

 - If you have a non-stick griddle, preheat to 350 degrees.
-If using a nonstick skillet, heat on medium to medium-high.
+If using a nonstick skillet, heat on medium.

 - Add all dry ingredients to a large mixing bowl and whisk to combine.